philippmoritzer/bd-ml-project/README.md

 ## The data - Movebank: Animal tracking

-The data used in this example was obtained from the following location: https://www.kaggle.com/datasets/pulkit8595/movebank-animal-tracking (Accessed: 11.07.2022, 19:31) The data contains a set of measurements in which various birds were fitted with GPS-Sensors to determine their location using geodata.
+The data used in this example was obtained from the following location: https://www.kaggle.com/datasets/pulkit8595/movebank-animal-tracking (visited: 11.07.2022, 19:31) The data contains a set of measurements in which various birds were fitted with GPS-Sensors to determine their location using geodata.
 Each measurement includes an event identifier, a timestamp, a location (latitude and longitude), a local identifier, and study data.
 Some fields are left blank or share the same value on every record (visible, manually-marked-outlier, individual-taxon-identifier).
 The data set contains 89868 individual records tracking 49 Birds over a 7-year period (2009-2015).

 ## Prerequisites